gstoyano/target-dev.en/help/dev/before-administer/models-api.md

 Definition

-A **blocklist** defines the set of features that will be excluded by Adobe Target from its machine learning models.
+A **[!UICONTROL blocklist]** defines the set of features that will be excluded by Adobe Target from its machine learning models.
 For more information on features, see [Data used by Target machine-learning algorithms](https://experienceleague.adobe.com/docs/target/using/activities/automated-personalization/ap-data.html).

 Blocklists may be defined per activity (activity level), or for all activities within a Target account (global level).